Selby Gardens facing $1.2M tax bill

 Selby’s lushly landscaped property, much of it fronting Sarasota Bay, is valued at $61 million, and would require an annual property tax bill in the amount of $1.2 million if it were not a nonprofit organization.

 Selby Gardens celebrated its 45th birthday at the beginning of month.
-It, like other American nonprofits, has been exempt from real property taxes for all of its four decades.
+Like other nonprofits, it has been exempt from real property taxes for all of its four-plus decades.

-The catalyst for this situation seems to be an agreement signed with Michaels on East to operate Selby’s food service which, like other nonprofits, would include restaurant as well as private party and wedding income held on the grounds.
+The catalyst for this situation seems to be an agreement signed with Michael’s on East to operate Selby’s food service.
+It includes income from a restaurant, private parties and weddings held on the grounds.

-The Ringling has such an arrangement, as do the Museum of Modern Art in New York and many other not-for-profits.
+The Ringling Museum has such an arrangement, as do the Museum of Modern Art in New York and many other nonprofits.

 “The notion of taking away and denying our status entirely is just shocking,” Rominiecki said.